skrobman/skrobman/README.md

 <div>
   <h1>👋 Hello there!
 I'm Mikhail Skrobat</h1>
   <p>
-  I’m a <b>Backend Developer</b> passionate about crafting scalable APIs and powering smooth user experiences.
+  I’m a <b>Software Developer</b> with a focus on backend development, passionate about building scalable APIs and delivering seamless user experiences.
   </p>
   <ul>
 <!--     <li>💻 I'm currently working on <a href="https://github.com/skrobman/Entrybit">Entrybit</a></li> -->